 Latent defects in the eyes of the law applicable at the time when administering the sale of a real estate property (land, buildings and fixtures or chattels), are faults or shortcomings in the property not ordinarily found even though the inspection was reasonably thorough.
 For instance, there could be a disused underground fuel tank in the property, its filling line, vent, etc. removed or gone.
 It would be very difficult to locate the tank without digging up the soil or unless the seller volunteered the information.
-Perhaps, for this reason there is an inspection clause in the agreement offering the buyer the opportunity to inspect the property more than once before closing the sale.
+Perhaps, for this reason there is an inspection clause in the agreement offering the buyer the opportunity to inspect the property more than once before closing the sale, if this is the case the buyer would want to make a quick search for best home inspector near me.
 Another instance of a latent defect is the UFFI clause or a warranty against the use of Urea Formaldehyde for insulation in the property.
 Such a clause or warranty can also be regarded as an example of abundant caution or due diligence, because UFFI would not be visible unless the wall is demolished or the wood paneling torn down.
 Continuing with the example of the underground tank, in the event of a voluntary disclosure by the seller, the buyer’s lawyer has to ask for registration details of the tank so as to enable her/his client to get heating oil from the distributor.
 If the tank is abandoned or unserviceable, the buyer’s lawyer is to ask for its removal and restoration of the soil contaminated by any oil leakage.
 It is thus not uncommon to find the term “latent defect” often used in guarantee clauses in a sales contract enabling the buyer to recover damages from the seller if defects are found in the property after the sale.
 In that event, the seller would be required to pay for repairs of any such damages as a result of latent defects discovered after closing.

 Caveat Emptor: “Buyer Beware“